-Climate change is a prevalent issue to all sectors and geographical regions.
+Climate change is a prevalent issue for all sectors and geographical regions.
 While short-term climate change risk appears relatively low, with no significant weather-related issues in Hong Kong, we understand that the medium to long-term effects remain uncertain.
-The global warming effect in our region, although currently modest as compared to some other countries, could have unpredictable consequences in the future.
+While the global warming effect in our region is currently modest compared to that of some other countries, it could have unpredictable consequences in the future.

-As ECI is a service-based technology provider, climate change is not a material aspect for the Group in the short and medium term.
+As ECI is a service-based technology provider, climate change is not a material aspect for the Group in the short and medium-term.
 Despite this, the Board remains highly vigilant by closely monitoring climate-related risks through various channels, including daily news updates and weather reports.
 The Board also continually explores opportunities arising from climate change.
-For example, we are currently in the process of developing EV charging stations to further our commitment to sustainability which would be launched in the next reporting year.
+For example, we have developed EV charging stations to further our commitment to sustainability, which were launched in the Reporting Year.

-Additionally, one of our Directors, Mr. Law Wing Chong, possesses expertise in safety and is responsible for ensuring a safe working environment and labour safety during extreme weather conditions.
-We consider our employees as valuable assets, and to mitigate the impact of recent hot weather, we have provided fans to keep our employees cool.
+Additionally, one of our Group Directors, Mr. Law, has expertise in safety and is responsible for ensuring a safe working environment and labour safety during extreme weather conditions.
+We consider our employees as valuable assets, and to mitigate the impact of the recent hot weather, we have provided fans to keep our employees cool.

-Following the guidelines set forth by the Task Force on Climate-related Financial Disclosures (TCFD), we have categorised ECI's climate risks into physical and transition risks:
+Following the guidelines set forth by the Task Force on Climate-related Financial Disclosures (TCFD), we have categorized ECl's climate risks into physical and transition risks: